How to Merge PDF Files for Free

 Privacy matters for documents

-PDFs often contain sensitive information — contracts, financial records, personal data.
+PDFs often contain sensitive information, contracts, financial records, personal data.
 That is why browser-based processing matters.
 When a tool runs entirely in your browser, your files never leave your device.
 There is no upload, no server storage, and no risk of your documents being seen by anyone else.

 This is especially important for business documents, legal files, and anything containing personal information.
 Always check whether an online tool uploads your files or processes them locally.
+Some "free" online PDF mergers explicitly state in their terms that they may store uploaded files for up to 30 days, sometimes longer.
+For a tax return or legal contract, that exposure is unacceptable.

 Frequently Asked Questions